 At MailerLite, we don’t allow people to use purchased lists.

 If you read the previous point, you might have wondered how to send relevant content.
 It’s a challenge to keep your content fresh and continuously send newsletters that resonate with your subscribers.
+Over time, you’ll build up a portfolio of email templates that work for you and your brand.

 To help you write killer content that keeps your audience interested, we’ve created the ultimate guide to crafting content that people care about.